t-richards/mausberry-switch/README.md

 of bash is hard to beat.

 However, on a Raspberry PI device, we're dealing with a processor that is a close relative to a piece of tinfoil.
-Just think about all the [poor, wasted clock cycles]() that occur while polling the GPIO state repeatedly.
+Just think about all the [poor, wasted clock cycles][wasted-clock] that occur while polling the GPIO state repeatedly.

 ## Alright, what about one of those Python scripts?